 What does PGD accomplish?

 Preimplantation genetic diagnosis has been shown to be helpful for specific groups of patients.
 Women with recurrent miscarriage due to chromosome issues have been shown to have higher implantation rates and lower spontaneous abortion rates when PGD is used with IVF.
 In addition, carriers of single gene disorders (e.g. cystic fibrosis, thalassemia) benefit from prescreening their embryos before they are transferred.
-PGD for gender selection in sex-linked disorders is also routinely used to improve chances for a successful outcome (i.e. having an unaffected pregnancy).
+PGD for gender selection (family balancing) in sex-linked disorders is also routinely used to improve chances for a successful outcome (i.e. having an unaffected pregnancy).
 By identifying the sex of the embryo, sex-linked disorders — such as hemophilia — can be avoided.
 The benefit of PGD is less clear in other patients, including those with unexplained infertility, advanced maternal age or repeat IVF failure.

 Let our experts look out for you